 GIS for infrastructure management provides you with access to your data to assist in making decisions, improving time management, lowering maintenance costs and reducing waste.
 For example, you can use GIS to keep tabs on the location of sewer lines and track when they were last maintained.

 You can also use GIS to schedule future work orders for the sewer lines and map the site for any issues with the lines, such as those that have failed or burst.
-With GIS, you can take steps to prevent failures or replace older lines before they cause a problem, saving you money and headache.
+With GIS and a geo-technical report performed on your property, you can take steps to prevent failures or replace older lines before they cause a problem, saving you money and headache.

 Traditionally speaking, maps can tell you a lot about a piece of land or geography.
 Even the oldest maps often included geographical features, such as rivers and mountains.
 They also usually contained information about who owned the land on the map or what country or territory it was part of.